-- Likely voters are older, more educated, and more affluent; they are homeowners and born in the U.S.
+- Likely voters are older, more educated, more affluent; they are homeowners, and born in the U.S.

-Note:"Likely voters” are registered voters meeting criteria on interest in politics, attention to issues, voting behavior, and intention to vote (for full description of this criteria visit http://www.ppic.org/content/other/SurveyMethodology.pdf); "infrequent voters” are registered voters who do not meet these criteria.
+Note:"Likely voters” are registered voters meeting criteria on interest in politics, attention to issues, voting behavior, and intention to vote; "infrequent voters” are registered voters who do not meet these criteria.
+For full description of this criteria and regional definitions, visit www.ppic.org/content/other/SurveyMethodology.pdf.

 Sources: Nine PPIC Statewide Surveys, September 2012 to July 2013, including 11,347 likely voters, 2,955 infrequent voters, and 2,992 unregistered adults.
 California Secretary of State, Report of Registration, February 2013.
 U.S. Census, 2009–11 American Community Survey.